Elbow dislocations Experts in san antonio

 We help patients throughout San Antonio and the surrounding areas get back to daily life with less pain and more confidence.

-why come to The Hand and Upper Extremity Center of San Antonio for Elbow Fractures?
+why come to The Hand and Upper Extremity Center of San Antonio for Elbow dislocations?

-When you visit us at The Hand and Upper Extremity Center of San Antonio, you will find a fine-tuned team ready to take care of you.
-Your physicians have over 100 years of collective experience and represent multiple generations and training backgrounds.
+When you visit us at The Hand & Upper Extremity Center of San Antonio, you will find a fine-tuned team ready to take care of you.
+Our physicians bring over 100 years of collective experience and represent multiple generations and training backgrounds, allowing us to treat a wide range of conditions, including elbow fractures, elbow dislocations, and other complex upper extremity injuries.
 In addition to your surgeons, you may meet one of our hand surgery fellows.
-Each fellow is a fully trained orthopaedic or plastic surgeon who has completed 5 to 7 years of surgical training after graduation from medical school and has chosen to spend an additional year in training to study hand surgery.
-In addition to the physicians, you will meet various staff members.
-From the front desk staff and Medical Assistants (MA’s) to the x-ray and cast technicians, everyone is committed to ensuring your comfort and a seamless treatment experience as you recover from your elbow fracture.
+Each fellow is a fully trained orthopedic or plastic surgeon who has completed five to seven years of surgical training after medical school and has chosen to pursue an additional year of advanced training focused on hand and upper extremity care.
+Beyond our physicians, you will be supported by a dedicated team of staff members.
+From our front desk staff and medical assistants to our X-ray and cast technicians, everyone is committed to your comfort and to providing a seamless treatment experience as you recover from an elbow fracture, dislocation, or other upper extremity injury.

 Meet Our Physicians